M2A96/to-do-list/README.md

-# Star Wars Character Explorer App
+# ToDo List App with Jetpack Compose

-A modern Android application built with Jetpack Compose that allows users to explore Star Wars characters, their details, films, and species information using the SWAPI (Star Wars API).
+A modern Android application built with Jetpack Compose that allows users to create, manage, and organize their tasks with a clean and intuitive interface.

 ## Architecture Overview